 VPN uses: Stream geo-blocked content

 It's now the norm to get all our content from online streaming services, and while there's more selection than ever before, a VPN can expand your entertainment options immeasurably.
 This VPN use is both great for those on holiday or business trips, and for the more adventurous couch potato.

 Services like Netflix have different libraries of content for subscribers in different regions, which means that no one can actually watch everything – there's always going to be some series or movie that's blocked in your country.
 However, with a Netflix VPN, you can connect to a server in a particular country and Netflix will respond by serving you the library of that region.

 Other services – like BBC iPlayer or Hulu – are only available to people in particular countries, with those elsewhere not entitled to watch anything on them at all.
 In the case of an iPlayer VPN, for example, you can change your location to the UK and watch everything available like a true Brit.

 There's a catch, though – all streaming services are consistently trying to stop VPN usage, and only the best can actually get users access to everything they want.
-Thankfully, though, there are some VPNs that consistently stay ahead of the curve and can get you watching whatever you want, wherever you are.
+Thankfully, though, there are some fast VPN services that consistently stay ahead of the curve and can get you watching whatever you want, wherever you are.

-Streaming VPNs – explore the most reliable services for accessing Netflix and more
+Streaming VPN – explore the most reliable services for accessing Netflix and more

 ACCESS SITES ABROAD